vuejs/pinia/README.md

 ## Roadmap / Ideas

-- [ ] Should the state be merged at the same level as actions and getters?
+- [x] Should the state be merged at the same level as actions and getters?
 - [ ] Allow grouping stores together into a similar structure and allow defining new getters (`pinia`)
 - [ ] Getter with params that act like computed properties (@ktsn)
-- [ ] Passing all getters to a getter (need Typing support)

 ## Installation